 BMS 255 Genetics (winter).
 Scope of the graduate level course in Genetics is to convey an understanding of basic genomics and molecular genetics, use of genetic animal model systems and of the analytical principles of simple and complex human genetic traits.

 BMS 270 Mini-Courses (spring).
 BMS participates in a collaborative program with other UCSF graduate programs to offer a curriculum designed around mini-courses formatted as intensive, round-table discussions of current literature in specific topics.
 Students take three mini-courses lasting two to three weeks each during the spring quarter.
-BMS students must take two BMS mini-courses, and the third may be chosen from other program offerings depending on availability.
+Students can take any three minicourses offered to satisfy the requrirement.
 BMS mini-courses include translational, single disease or organ systems topics.
 Topics will change every year.

 Second-year students are required to take BMS 214 Ethic Conduct of Science, and third-year students and above may take an optional scientific writing workshop.